Catalonia Erupts In Renewed Protests One Year After Independence Vote

 Meanwhile, Catalan leaders and the government in Madrid remain at a standoff.

-Former Prime Minister Mariano Rajoy, the conservative who was ousted by a no-confidence vote earlier this year, had taken a hard line against Catalan secessionists.
+Former Spanish Prime Minister Mariano Rajoy, the conservative who was ousted by a no-confidence vote earlier this year, had taken a hard line against Catalan secessionists.
 But he was replaced by Pedro Sánchez, a Socialist party leader who has signaled a more conciliatory approach to Torra and his fellow pro-independence Catalans — though he is hamstrung by his party's tenuous hold on power in Madrid.

 Complicating the tangled situation still further is the fact that Catalans are not entirely united behind the independence effort.
 Far from it, actually: The Associated Press notes that the region is nearly evenly divided on the question of independence, with 46.7 percent supporting it and 44.9 percent in opposition.

-Still, Catalan President Torra, Puigdemont's handpicked successor, has maintained his hard line: "A year ago, the Spanish state repressed such a basic right as the right to self-determination and also freedom of expression," he said Monday, according to El Pais.
+Still, Torra, Puigdemont's handpicked successor, has maintained his hard line: "A year ago, the Spanish state repressed such a basic right as the right to self-determination and also freedom of expression," he said Monday, according to El País.

 "The October 1 vote is the seed of the republic," he added.